(Translate this site)

 "No!
 For Christ's sake don't slow down, whatever you do!
 Trust me!
 We need all the speed we can get!
 In fact, it wouldn't hurt to hit the nitro about now--"

 The car felt like it was shaking apart.
 The steering wheel seemed like a live animal in my hands, that was trying frantically to escape.
 If someone had previously described to me the movement I saw and felt in the steering wheel and column moving up and down and all around in front of me at that moment, I'd never have believed them.
 It was all I could do to keep the wheel from being torn from my hands.
-The vibration alone had rendered my hands and arms numb within seconds of leaving the pavement-- which made it even more difficult to hold on.
+The tremendous vibration alone had rendered my hands and forearms numb within seconds of leaving the pavement-- which made it even more difficult to hold on.

 Then we hit the abrupt beginning of the rise.
 Shadowfast bottomed out more heavily than I'd ever felt it before.
 Sharp pains flared in my lower vertebrae and right leg.
 A loud and severe (but brief) scraping noise spiked into my consciousness.
-From what I could tell Shadow's belly was riding the ground for a second.
+From what I could tell, Shadow's belly was riding the ground for a second.
 Ugh!
 I thought of all the unprotected parts underneath there...

 Our attitude adjustment came instantly.
 It seemed we were pointed straight up into the sky, taking off like a rocket.